rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/1EDA.md

 # My Quantum Open Source Foundation Project
 Hello world, I'm Rodney Osodo.
 An undergrad student at Jomo Kenyatta University of Agriculture and Technology in Kenya.
 I've been interested in quantum computing for a while now and am so excited to share my learnings from my most recent experience with quantum computing.

 This is my quantum open source foundation project on building a quantum variational classifier using a heart attack dataset.
 The purpose of this project was to help me gain insight into the actual construction of a quantum model, applied to real data.
-By sharing these insights, I hope to help many of you undersand and learn much of the dynamics accompanied with quantum machine learning, which I grasped whilst doing this project.
+By sharing these insights, I hope to help many of you understand and learn much of the dynamics accompanied with quantum machine learning, which I grasped whilst doing this project.
 This will be a series of blogs in the order of:
 1. Classical preprocessing of data, `this one`
 2. Explaining the workings of a variational quantum model
 3. Explain my finds and look at the best models